puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_defined_types.markdown

     }
 {% endhighlight %}

+Note that the special variables `$title` and `$name` are both set to the defined type's name automatically, so they can't be used as parameters.

 ### `$title` and `$name`

 Every defined type gets two "free" parameters, which are always available and do not have to be explicitly added to the definition: